 What is TMJ?

 TMJ is treatable, but may also need active management to keep it from becoming worse.
 Temporomandibular Joint Syndrome affects many people around the world, but as mentioned, it’s more prevalent in women.
 A dentist may be able to help you manage your TMJ condition.
 The Temporomandibular joint is located near the ear and connects your bottom jaw to the upper one.
 When a patient is suffering from TMJ it is often referred to the pain associated with that jaw joint.
+Are you looking for a sleep apnea specialist?

 There are several reasons why patients suffer from TMJ some include but are not limited to the following: